microsoft/CCF/doc/generated/config.rst

 ``snapshots``
 -------------

+This section includes configuration for the snapshot directory and files.

 - ``directory``: Path to snapshot directory.
 Default: ``"snapshots"``.

 - ``tx_count``: Number of transactions after which a snapshot is automatically generated.
 Default: ``10000``.